 Installation of the plug-in devices is quick and simple.
 All you need to do is plug one into an outlet, then plug in your lamp.
 Leviton has an app available for both the Android and iOS marketplaces which you can use to finalize setup of your modules.
 Follow the instructions provided by the application, and before you know it, you’ll have a new smart device set up on your network.
 At this point, you’re able to control your lights through the application whether you’re sitting near them or on the other side of the country.

 The in-wall modules, on the other hand, are a little more challenging.
-Installing the in-wall switches requires removing your old light switches and dimmers, and replacing them with Leviton’s.
+Installing the wall switch or multiple switches requires removing your old light switches and dimmers, and replacing them with Leviton’s.
 If you’re not familiar with electricity or wiring, you might be better off hiring an electrician to swap out the switches.
 Leviton does provide instructions but does assume you have some basic knowledge of circuity.

 Once you have the new wall switches installed, you’ll be able to use them just like you did the old ones.
 The overall benefit to the in-wall switches is that they’re always available to control your lighting.
 If you turned off the old physical switch, you would lose the ability to control your lights, but with the Leviton switch, you retain the ability to turn them on and off (or dim them) with your smartphone or digital assistant.

 The nice thing about Leviton’s decision to go hub-free is the ease of setup and use for those new to the smart home system.
 By going without a hub, Leviton has lowered the upfront hardware costs for customers, while also making setup much more manageable.
 The challenge arises when you want to add other, non-Leviton smart home devices.